 DSLR Camera Body

 Nikon and Canon have long been the big name camera brands.
-Sony has recently become popular with their mirrorless cameras.
+Sony has recently become popular with their mirrorless cameras (see my discussion on mirrorless cameras below in the section below).
 As to which camera is best, that's more of a personal decision, and once you choose, you'll probably stick with that brand for life.
 My first camera was a Nikon, and I've bought Nikons ever sense.
 I recently toyed with the idea of changing brands, but I already have Nikon batteries and Nikon F-mount lenses... compatibility-wise, it just makes sense to continue with Nikon.

 If you're just dipping your toes into the world of DSLR photography, the Nikon D3500 is Nikon's "starter DSLR" at an affordable entry-level price.
 This is a great option for many people, whether you want to learn manual photography or are just looking for an upgrade from your iPhone for vacation photos.
 It's also great for older children/teens just getting into photography (it's pretty lightweight compared to most DSLRs).
 Then there's the middle ground, the Nikon D5600.
 This is the camera that I typically don't recommend because the technical specifications aren't far superior to the D3500.
 Still, it's got some cool features - most notably the ability to flip out the preview screen (like taking a photo in "selfie" mode but with the main/only lens), which is a feature that I think would be great for someone who plans to use their DSLR camera for vlogging.